The Season of Hygge: Embrace the Cooler Days

-Our new collection of cashmere loungewear has been designed around the concept of ‘considered comfort’: a need for peace, comfort and concentration.
+Our collection of cashmere loungewear which has been designed around the concept of ‘considered comfort’: a need for peace, comfort and concentration.
 Looking for simplicity and a new spirit, a need for silence and protection.
 A need for a slower rhythm of life and need for warmth, well being and tenderness.

 Our cashmere loungewear offers the ultimate hygge wardrobe.

 Candles are wonderful for helping to create a cosy, intimate and relaxing atmosphere.
 Light some scented candles around your home for instant hygge.
 The muted glow and aromatherapeutic scents will help to enlighten your mood and relax your mind.

 3. Strike a Balance

 A healthy lifestyle doesn’t necessarily mean clean eating.
 Instead, it’s all about balance.
 Let yourself indulge in the things we’re often told to avoid, but make sure not to be gluttonous.

 4. Comfort at home

 When it comes to embracing the hygge lifestyle, a cosy home is just as important as a comfortable wardrobe.